Anoris T i-Size

 The majority of the base of the child car seat should be flat on the seat, sitting squarely and evenly.
 It shouldn't be riding up, which can sometimes happen if the seatbelt is too short.

 For most child car seats the headrest should be removed so it doesn't touch the seat at all.
-However, some child car seats need the headrest to be attached – check the instructions to find out what is needed for your specific seat.
+However, some child car seats need the headrest to be attached – check the instructions to find out what's needed for your specific seat.

 Not having the seatbelt securely fitted into the blue or red route guides will weaken the seat's protection.
-Check it’s right – red guides for forward-facing seats, blue guides for rearward-facing seats.
+Check it’s right: red guides for forward-facing seats, blue guides for rearward-facing seats.
+Seats that are approved to R129 i-Size regulations tend to have green belt guides.

 The metal end of the seatbelt (the bit that goes into the buckle) must not be bending around the child car seat in order to fix it into the buckle.
 This could cause it to fail in a crash.
 Only the seatbelt should be in contact with the frame of the child car seat.